cbruegg/Enhanced-Tooltips-for-Showdown/README.md

 npm run build
 ```

 This will create a `dist/` folder with a `chrome/` and `firefox/` folder.
-Use these unpacked files as a Chrome or Firefox plugin to test locally.
+The XCode project in `src/safari` references files from the dist folder and can then be used to build the Safari extension.
+After that, make sure to configure Safari to allow unsigned extensions and enable the extension in Safari's preferences.

 ### Special Thanks
-Special thanks to [Karl Hughes](https://github.com/karllhughes) for their great contributions to the extension
+Special thanks to [Karl Hughes](https://github.com/karllhughes), rowin1 and pkmn.cc.

 ### License
 This plugin and code is distributed under the [MIT license](https://opensource.org/licenses/MIT).